Custom eLearning Solutions

 Example:

-A concise microlearning module for sanitation teams demonstrates the clean‑in‑place order, gasket replacements and swab locations using photographs of the actual production line.
+Improve food safety, order accuracy, and waste reduction with short refreshers employees can use in the flow of work.
 Workers launch the lesson by scanning a code at the line and complete a four‑question check at the end.
 Completion data is tracked along with changeover time, failed allergen swabs and rework incidents.

 Engaging Scenarios